marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

   .. index:: unresolved references and -nodefaultlibs

-  One of the standard libraries bypassed by :option:`-nostdlib` and :option:`-nodefaultlibs` is libgcc.a, a library of internal subroutines which GCC uses to overcome shortcomings of particular machines, or special needs for some languages.
+  One of the standard libraries bypassed by :option:`-nostdlib` and :option:`-nodefaultlibs` is :samp:`libgcc.a`, a library of internal subroutines which GCC uses to overcome shortcomings of particular machines, or special needs for some languages.
-  (See :ref:`Interfacing to GCC Output <interface>`, for more discussion of libgcc.a.)
+  (See :ref:`Interfacing to GCC Output <interface>`, for more discussion of :samp:`libgcc.a`.)
-  In most cases, you need libgcc.a even when you want to avoid other standard libraries.
+  In most cases, you need :samp:`libgcc.a` even when you want to avoid other standard libraries.
 In other words, when you specify :option:`-nostdlib` or :option:`-nodefaultlibs` you should usually specify :option:`-lgcc` as well.
   This ensures that you have no unresolved references to internal GCC